SonOfSafwat/blog/content/posts/2020-09-14-creating-my-first-presentation-using-revealjs.md

 As mentioned in the documentation the best way to install and use the framework is by cloning the repo using this command `$ git clone https://github.com/hakimel/reveal.js.git` The nice thing about cloning the whole repo is that you get a complete examples folders showcasing the features and a demo presentation which I considered RevealJS Holy Grail, I would lie if I didn't say that my whole presentation styles is copied from the demo presentation.
+RevealJS uses [gulp](https://gulpjs.com/) for building and developing.
+One hidden feature I stumbled upon while going through the gulpfile was a task called `package` where you can build and package your presentation and voila it's ready for publishing. sadly when I tried it out, it didn't work as expected so I had to make a few changes.
+The thing is it captures all the framework files and your index.html; which contains your presentation; and creates a packaged zip file ready for publishing.
+If you try the published version you will find out it's broken and that's because all the references inside your index.html don't point to the correct locations,